SEND Annual Information Report

 To support inclusion and access to the curriculum, additional provisions are made for some students.
 These are outlined below and they provide all students with the opportunity to initially work towards and then exceed their targets:

-- Personalised Learning Centre - an internal provision for students with significant complex learning needs; social and emotional needs or medical needs.
-Bespoke intervention packages are delivered as part of timetabled lessons via virtual methods and targeted intervention sessions.
+• Personalised Learning Centre - an internal provision for students with significant complex learning needs; social and emotional needs or medical needs.
+Bespoke intervention packages are delivered as part of timetabled lessons via virtual methods and tagreted intervention sessions.

 Listen below to a Year 10 student with dyslexic traits sharing their views on how